 Not too long ago, you would only see those little icons, called favicons, in your browser tabs:

 Which would help you find the tab you need when you had many open tabs in your browser.
 But, for some time now, Google shows them in their mobile search results too.
 And, as we speak, Google is rolling it out for desktop too.

 Did you know that, as of Yoast SEO 12.1, you’re able to see your site’s favicon in Yoast SEO’s mobile snippet preview too?

 If your favicon represents a trustworthy brand, it can help people recognize your brand through this little icon, thereby boosting the click-through rate to your site.
 After all, a picture says more than a thousand words!

-You should make sure your favicon stands out from that long list of tabs.
+You should make sure your favicon stands out, whether it’s from that long list of tabs or the search results.
 Check if it matches your logo and website well.
-Especially when you are not one of the big brands, you want people to recognize your favicon.
+Especially, when you are not one of the big brands, you want people to recognize this little icon.
 Two tips directly related to that are:

-- and please use the right colors, so the favicon doesn’t blend in with the gray of your browser tab.
+- Please use the right colors, so the favicon doesn’t blend in with the gray of your browser tab.

 Read more: 5 tips on branding »

 - Event February 29, 2024 Team Yoast is at Attending, Organizing, Speaking, Sponsoring WordPress Meetup Nijmegen!
 Click through to see who will be there, what we will do, and more!
 See where you can find us next »

 - SEO webinar 27 February 2024 Get expert analysis on the latest SEO news developments with Carolyn Shelby and Alex Moss.
 Join our upcoming update! 📺️ All Yoast SEO webinars »